 World Cup Russia 2018: the most beautiful stadiums

 It is no secret that the fans are eagerly expecting the clash of the soccer titans that happens every four years.
 This year, the players will go up against one another in Russia.
-While many focus on the burning question of who it is that will come up on top and which team is the safest bet with bingo-promo.codes, we will take a gander at the venue.
+While many focus on the burning question of who it is that will come up on top and which team is the safest bet, rare are those who are just not interested and prefer to play bingo games with bingo-promo.codes.
+To help you imagine the future a bit better, we will take a gander at the venue.
 There are twelve stadiums that are going to be used in the World Cup, and here we will deal with three of them, discussing their history, architects and capacity.

 Luzhniki Stadium is located in the south-western part of Moscow.
 Its original name was Central Lenin Stadium.
 It was built in 450 days, completed and opened in 1956, and has since hosted many events, like the World Hockey Championship in 1957 and the Summer Olympic Games in 1980.